 - Do your ideas follow a logical sequence in each paragraph?

 - Have you used concrete details and facts and avoided generalizations?

 - Do your arguments support and prove your thesis?

 - Are your sources properly cited?

 - Is your language clear and specific?

 - Do your sentences flow smoothly and clearly?
-(Hint: Read your paper aloud to help you catch syntax problems.)

 - Have you avoided filler words and phrases?